Home Page

 Welcome To Our Institution!

 At the University College of Medicine - Tucson, we believe that Inclusive Excellence is fundamental to the advancement of science and education, an equitable work environment, and for providing the best care possible to our patients and their families.
 We consider a wide range of life experiences as part of diversity, including rural heritage, economic background, sexual orientation, age, disability and ability, and culture and belief systems.
 We support the active recruitment, training, and retention of a medical and research workforce that reflects the demographics of Arizona and is prepared to meet the academic, research, and clinical care needs of diverse communities within our state and beyond.
-The Office of Diversity, Equity, and Inclusion (ODEI) seeks to engage all students, residents, fellows, faculty, and staff in creating a robust, innovative academic environment that welcomes, celebrates, and supports everyone.
-ODEI collaborates with administrative units throughout the College of Medicine - Tucson, including Admissions, Student Affairs, Medical Student Education, Graduate Medical Education, and Faculty Affairs as well as multiple affinity groups to meet the needs of our constituents and build the pipeline into health-related careers.
+The Office of Access, Community, and Belonging seeks to engage all students, residents, fellows, faculty, and staff in creating a robust, innovative academic environment that welcomes, celebrates, and supports everyone.
+Our office collaborates with administrative units throughout the College of Medicine - Tucson, including Admissions, Student Affairs, Medical Student Education, Graduate Medical Education, and Faculty Affairs as well as multiple affinity groups to meet the needs of our constituents and build the pipeline into health-related careers.

 Whether you are a visitor, alumni, prospective or current student, resident/fellow, faculty, or staff, we invite you to take a closer look at our institution.
 You will find a group committed to enhancing the climate to produce professionals who are prepared to address the healthcare needs of our community through patient care and research.